 Baron Stephan von Sarter built the castle in 1822, but it was severely destroyed due to World War II.
 Schloss Drachenburg has gone through several restorations and rebuilding.

-The complex now has an elegant facade combination of a castle, palace, and villa structure with a significant design element from the Middle Ages and the Renaissance architectures.
+The complex now has an elegant facade combination of a castle, palace, and villa structure with a significant design element from the Middle Ages and Renaissance architectures.

-Schloss Drachenburg is Surrounded by the oldest nature reserve in Germany, giving a vast scenic landscape view to witness, providing a pleasing cultural and nature adventure experience.
+Schloss Drachenburg is surrounded by the oldest nature reserve in Germany, giving a vast scenic landscape view to witness, providing a pleasing cultural and nature adventure experience.

 Marksburg is a refined castle rich in the history of the medieval stronghold and has the impression of a majestic Middle Age castle.
-It is initially named Burg Braubach but later on called Marksburg.
+It was initially named Burg Braubach but later on called Marksburg.
 The manor is settled high above the right bank of the Rhine River with a cone-shaped hill overlooking the wonderful town of Braubach in Germany.

 The castles have great sceneries and highlights that make Marksburg a unique place and a place that brought visitors back in time.
 It has various giant gates like the Notches Gate, Drawbridge Gate, and the Fox Gate, leading to different parts of the castle.

 A sight to behold in the manor is the heart of the castle, where 39 meters high Tower Keep offers a great landscape view of the castle’s lower ground and the lavish green nature surrounding the castle.
-The courtyard has antique cannons intended to protect the castle and the town of Braubach before.
+The courtyard has antique cannons intended to protect the castle and the town of Braubach.